HautaniemiLab/jellyfish/README.md

 ## Getting started

-Jellyfish Plotter is written in JavaScript.
+Jellyfish Plotter is a web application written in JavaScript.
 You need to have [Node.js](https://nodejs.org/) installed to run the tool.

 1. `git clone https://github.com/HautaniemiLab/jellyfish.git` (or download the repository as a [ZIP archive]())
 2. `cd jellyfish`
 3. `npm install`
-4. `npm run dev`
+4. `npm run dev` (starts a development server)

+Once the development server is running, open your browser and navigate to http://localhost:5173/.
+You should see the Jellyfish Plotter interface, which allows you to render Jellyfish plots based on your data.

-## Input data
+## Input Data

-Jellyfish reads the input data from the `data/` directory.
-The input data format is described below.
-The example data is stored in the `data/` directory.
+Jellyfish reads input data from the `data/` directory.
+The data format is detailed below, with example data available in the `data/` directory.

-If you wish to experiment with your own data, it is best to place them into another directory, such as `private-data/`, which is not stored in the Git repository, and create a `.env.local` file in the root of the project with the following content:
+To use your own data, it is recommended to place it in a separate directory, such as `private-data/`, which is excluded from the Git repository.
+Then, create a `.env.local` file (see the Vite [docs](https://vitejs.dev/guide/env-and-mode.html#env-files) for details) at the project root with the following content to use the new data directory:

 ```sh
 VITE_DATA_DIR=private-data
 ```

-The data files are described below.
-If the dataset comprises only a single patient, `patient` columns can be omitted.
+The structure of the required data files is described below.
+For datasets containing a single patient, the `patient` columns can be omitted.

 ### `samples.tsv`

-The `rank` column defines the column for the sample in the Jellyfish plot.
-For instance, different time points or stages of the disease can be ranked in the order of diagnosis (1), interval (2), and relapse (3).
+The `rank` column specifies the position of each sample in the Jellyfish plot.
+For example, different stages of a disease can be ranked in chronological order: diagnosis (1), interval (2), and relapse (3).
 The zeroth rank is reserved for the root of the sample tree.
-The ranks can be arbitrary integers.
-Unused ranks are automatically removed when the plot is generated.
-If the `rank` column is omitted, the ranks are assigned automatically based on the samples' depths in the sample tree.
+Ranks can be any integer, and unused ranks are automatically excluded from the plot.
+If the `rank` column is absent, ranks are assigned based on each sample’s depth in the sample tree.

-The `parent` column defines the parent sample of the sample.
-Samples without a parent will be considered as children of an imaginary root sample.
+The `parent` column identifies the parent sample for each entry.
+Samples without a specified parent are treated as children of an imaginary root sample.

 #### Example